simonw/datasette/docs/plugin_hooks.rst

 ``request`` - :ref:`internals_request`
     The current HTTP request.

-This hook is similar to :ref:`plugin_hook_table_actions` but populates an actions menu on the index page of the Datasette instance.
+Populates an actions menu on the top-level index homepage of the Datasette instance.

 This example adds a link an imagined tool for editing the homepage, only for signed in users: